 Dedicated Server: An email server used by only one sender.
 A dedicated server often costs more to use because the expense can’t be spread among many users, but it performs better than a shared server.
-Email usually goes out faster, the server is more secure, and you eliminate the possibility that another sender could get the server blacklisted for spamming.
+The email usually goes out faster, the server is more secure, and you eliminate the possibility that another sender could get the server blacklisted for spamming.

-Delivery tracking: The process of measuring delivery rates by format, ISP or other factors and delivery failures (bounces, invalid address, server and other errors).
+Delivery tracking: The process of measuring delivery rates by format, ISP, or other factors and delivery failures (bounces, invalid address, server, and other errors).
 An inexact science.

-Denial-of-service attack (DOS): An organized effort to disrupt email or Web service by sending more messages or traffic than a server can handle, shutting it down until the messages stop.
+A denial-of-service attack (DOS): An organized effort to disrupt email or Web service by sending more messages or traffic than a server can handle, shutting it down until the messages stop.